On two aspects of the Painleve analysis: Introduction

-The PDE (\ref{1}) is useful to illustrate one more aspect of the Painlev\'{e} analysis.
-In Section \ref{s3}, we find two different B\"{a}cklund transformations of (\ref{1}) into itself: the former follows from the truncated singular expansions of $u$, the latter follows from the Lax pair of (\ref{1}), and the former turns out to be a special case of the square of the latter.
-Thus, the Painlev\'{e} analysis does not lead to the simplest, elementary, B\"{a}cklund autotransformation of the equation (\ref{1}), a phenomenon similar to what was observed in \cite{S94}.
+This nonlinear PDE (\ref{1}) is useful to illustrate one more aspect of the Painlev\'{e} analysis.
+In Section \ref{s3}, we find two different B\"{a}cklund transformations of the Calogero equation (\ref{1}) into itself: one follows from the truncated singular expansion for $u$, the other one follows from the Lax pair of (\ref{1}), and the former turns out to be a special case of the square of the latter.
+Consequently, the Painlev\'{e} analysis does not lead to the simplest, or elementary, auto-B\"{a}cklund transformation of (\ref{1}), a phenomenon similar to what was observed in \cite{S94}.

 Section \ref{s4} contains concluding remarks.